Your Small Business And ERP: Are They The Right Fit?

 However, as enterprise software has become an emerging trend, has diversified into an ever more customizable range of options and has moved into the cloud, ERP has entered into the small business conversation.
 They are now more options than ever for a growing business looking to streamline their processes and cut back on operational waste.
 From allowing companies to select best-of-breed packages that can maximize cost efficiency and functionality to cloud-hosted instances that take care of all upgrade and maintenance issues for their clients, it is now totally possible to combine small business and ERP comfortably!

 If you’re a small business looking to implement ERP and don’t know where to start on how to find the best system for your specific needs, contact an expert at Datix today.
-We have over 18 years helping clients of all shapes and sizes with their ERP implementations, and we can transfer some of our expertise over to you!
+We have over 24 years helping clients of all shapes and sizes with their ERP implementations, and we can transfer some of our expertise over to you!
+On that note, check out ERP-Demos for Epicor® demo video training or ERP Training for Infor demo video training today to grab our expertise for yourself!